Keyboard shortcuts

 Files and folders are treated as distinct types.
 A single path that appears as both a file and folder at different times results in two separate items.

-2. Sweep
+2. Sweeping

-FsPulse identifies items not seen during the current scan:
+fsPulse identifies items not seen during the current scan:

-3. Analysis
+3. Analyzing

 • Validation — Uses file-type-specific validators to check content integrity (see Validators)

-If either the hash or validation result changes:
+If a hash or validation result changes:

 Performance and Threading